KasparasMasiukas/rusty-reckoning/README.md

 * Total RAM: 31Gi
 * L3 Cache: 12 MiB
 * Disk: Samsung SSD 970 EVO Plus 1TB (Seq.
 Read Speed: Up to 3,500 MB/s)

+### Sync vs Async
+A wise person once asked: *"What if your code was bundled in a server, and these CSVs came from thousands of concurrent TCP streams?"*

+For a single CSV file, the sync version is faster, because the workload is entirely sequential, in-memory, and CPU-bound.
+The overhead of async task scheduling, context switching, and channel messaging outweighs the benefits of the only async I/O, which is file reading.
+Additionally, the `csv-async` crate used might be less optimized than its sync `csv` counterpart.

+That said, the async version would support higher throughput if we had multiple producers feeding transactions into the MPSC channel for the engine to consume, allowing concurrent parsing and ingestion to better utilize async I/O.

+`cargo run` performs fully synchronous, single-threaded processing, but the library provides both sync and async runners.
+The async runner is demonstrated in the `async_main.rs` example.